CosmicHubProductions/Track-UI-Library/README.md

 1. At the first line of your script insert the Library loadstring.
 2. Create a window using the preset.
 3. Add a section to the window with the preset.
-4. Create a button or anything of your choice, remember to change Main in the beggining of the preset to what you set the name of your Window.
-In the presets it's just Main, you don't need to change that.
+4. Create a button or anything of your choice, remember to change Main in the beggining of the preset to what you set the name of your Section.
+In the presets it's just Section, you don't need to change that.

 After you've done everything your script hub should now be good to go!